chriscohen/streamersonglistoverlay/README.md

 When you save, you should see the queue (or lack of queue) show up in the overlay immediately.

+## Known issues

+Because we need to make two different API requests sometimes, not all the data will load in, when the page (overlay) first loads.
+It will update properly once it refreshes for the first time.

+For example, if you have a maximum number of requests, it will always show as 0 when the overlay first loads, and will update after ten seconds.

 ## Settings

 You can customise a lot of settings by editing the ```const``` values at the top of ```lib/streamersonglist.js```.
 Just open it in your favourite text editor and refer to the settings below for an explanation.